Garden Court Stone Conservation

 The Frick Collection, New York, NY

 Originally designed as an open-air carriageway, the Garden Court was enclosed during the building’s 1930s conversion into a museum under architect John Russell Pope’s direction.
-The enclosure featured a distinctive glass and iron barrel skylight that preserved natural illumination while creating a controlled interior environment.
-Marble floors provide the foundation, while limestone walls and Ionic colonnades frame the space.
-Arched panels line the exterior walls, some functioning as doorways to adjacent galleries.
-The marble surfaces display rich neoclassical ornamentation including Greek Key patterns, egg and dart molding, delicate rosettes, and acanthus leaf motifs, complemented by symbolic imagery representing the institution’s artistic mission: paint palettes and paper for visual arts, sculpture tools for three-dimensional arts, musical instruments for performing arts, and flaming torches symbolizing the pursuit of knowledge.
+The enclosure features a distinctive glass and iron barrel skylight that preserves natural illumination while creating a controlled interior environment.
+The stone surfaces display rich neoclassical ornamentation including Greek Key patterns, egg and dart molding, delicate rosettes, and acanthus leaf motifs.
+These decorative elements are complemented by symbolic imagery representing the institution’s artistic mission.